seblap86/economy-for-the-common-good/README.md

-# Economy for the Common Good: Trends & developments
+# Economy for the Common Good: Trends & Developments
 Project started in January 2024.
 Project status: Ongoing.